 We began optimizing the campaigns, running A/B tests, and working with feeds to find the most optimal items setup.
 We launched Remarketing and Dynamic Remarketing based on audiences and attributes.

 After we had launched the ads, we soon noticed that even though we had a large amount of traffic going to the website and a relatively high amount of "Add to Cart", we received almost no conversions.
 We decided to create a list of assumptions about Abandoned Cart and prioritized them.

 Online Shoppers in The Netherlands prefer to pay online using iDeal, which is not supported by Squarespace.

-After transferring E-commerce part to Shopify, we have installed cross-domain tracking to be able to correctly identify sales channels.
-We've created referral exclusion list to prevent traffic and sessions interruptions that were caused by cross-domain tracking.
+After transferring E-commerce part to Shopify, we installed cross-domain tracking to be able to correctly identify sales channels.
+We created a referral exclusion list to prevent traffic and session interruptions that were caused by cross-domain tracking.

-Our hypothesis was validated - after we have introduced iDeal to the list of payment methods, amount of conversions started steadily going up.
+Our hypothesis was validated - after we introduced iDeal to the list of payment methods, the amount of conversions started steadily going up.

 Our main hypothesis regarding devices was that Apple users are more likely to convert.
 This hypothesis was validated.
 MacBooks had the highest session duration - 5.5 minutes average session duration, 4 times more than any other device